Department of Political Science

 eap26@case.edu

-The study of political science is primarily concerned with political power, governance, and the state, broadly understood.
-Our department offers courses that explore political behavior, institutions of government, international relations and international finance, policy-making, and protest and revolution.
-Our political science faculty employ a range of research methods and approaches, including game theory, elite interviewing, survey research, field and archival research, and comparative case study analysis.
+The study of politics is primarily concerned with political power, governance, and the state, broadly understood.
+Our department offers courses that explore political behavior, institutions of government, international relations, political economy, policy-making, social movements and protest, revolution, political violence, and much more.
+Our faculty employ a range of research methods and approaches, including game theory, elite interviewing, survey research, field and archival research, text analysis, and comparative case study.

-Faculty specialties in the Department of Political Science include US political institutions; elections and political parties both in the United States and abroad; legislative politics and public policy; international relations with an emphasis on international political economy; the development and decline of nation-states; the politics of gender; constitutional law; public policy and public organizations; research methods; and comparative politics with regional concentrations including China, Central Asia and the Middle East, and Europe.
+Faculty expertise in the Department of Political Science includes political institutions, elections, and political parties in the United States and abroad; legislative politics; interest groups and social movements; international relations, law, and organization; political economy; the development and decline of nation-states; the politics of gender, inequality, guns, climate change, immigration, finance, and the environment; constitutional law; public policy and public organizations; research methods; and comparative politics, with regional concentrations including Asia, Latin America, the Middle East, and Europe.
 The department offers degree programs leading to the BA, MA, and PhD.

-The study of political science can build a foundation for many types of future employment.
-Many political science majors go on to graduate study or law school.
-Others pursue careers in journalism, nonprofit groups, public policy, government, or business.
+The study of politics can build a foundation for many types of future employment.
+Political science majors go on to graduate programs or law, medical, or business school.
+Others pursue careers in journalism, healthcare, education, consulting, the nonprofit sector, public policy, government, finance, and business.

 Washington Study Program

 The Washington Study Program provides students with the opportunity to complete a full-time, research-intensive internship in Washington, D.C.
-By participating in a semester-length program during the fall or spring (WASH 2A Washington Center Internship), students earn 9 credit hours; for a summer internship (WASH 2D Washington Center Summer Internship), they earn 3 credit hours.
-In addition, students earn 3 credit hours by developing a portfolio based on their internship experiences (WASH 2C Washington Center - Portfolio).
+By participating in a semester-length program during the fall or spring (WASH 2A), students earn 9 credit hours; for a summer internship (WASH 2D), they earn 3 credit hours.
+In addition, students earn 3 credit hours by developing a portfolio based on their internship experiences (WASH 2C).
 The credits earned can be counted as general electives or applied to a student’s major or minor, with the prior consent of the individual department(s).
-Finally, as part of the Washington Study Program, students participate in a seminar and attend a weekly lecture/discussion group (WASH 2B Washington Center - Politics and Public Policy Course).
+Finally, as part of the Washington Study Program, students participate in a seminar and attend a weekly lecture/discussion group (WASH 2B).

 To be eligible for the program, a student is expected to be a junior or senior and have at least a 3.0 GPA.
 The program director, the student’s major advisor, and the appropriate dean must approve each application.
 Students must ensure that their participation will not prevent them from meeting on-campus residency or other university requirements.